 We were lucky to have a Jeep 4×4 rental car, so we didn’t have to make this call, but if you are wondering if a normal car can drive on the 4 mile road to the Ladder Canyon trailhead, I can tell you a few things:

-The road is simply a gravel road with a lot of washboard in it, making it super bumpy.
+The road was a gravel road with a lot of washboard when we drove it, making it very bumpy.
 There were no huge potholes when we drove it.

 There is a risk of getting stuck in deep sand if your car leaves the road.